garrypolley/lc101-kc/February 06, 2017/talking-points.md

 * Querying the database is all you really need to know for now -- Udacity was basically bonus material for today
 * Worked successfully having never used a database before my first job
 * It's fine to keep thinking ACID is something you are not suppose to do at parties
-* Build a blog is due a week from today
+* Build a blog has moved a day later for class

 ## Lecture